Slevinski/slevinski.github.io/series/formal-signwriting/entries/styling-signs/handout.md

 This includes:

-- padding
+- whole-sign padding
-- scaling
+- whole-sign scaling
-- line and fill colors
+- whole-sign line and fill colors
-- background color
+- whole-sign background color
-- colorization behavior
+- whole-sign colorization behavior
+- whole-sign class and id hooks

 These controls matter because they make it easier to adapt signs for teaching, display, interfaces, and publication contexts without changing the encoded sign text itself.

 What whole-sign styling can change:

-- size
+- whole-sign size
-- padding
+- whole-sign padding
-- foreground and background colors
+- whole-sign foreground and background colors
-- whether sign output is colorized
+- whether whole-sign output is colorized
+- whole-sign class and id hooks

 What it does not change: